apronchenkov/vm/docs/rfc-1.md

    * a reference to value -> you don't have ownership
    * unique_ptr -> you own the value and must destroy it in the end, and also you must deallocate the memory
    * shared_ptr -> you own the value, but the value's destruction is proxied through the ref-counter; if you are the last owner, you must destroy the object in the end and also deallocate its memory

+### What in Java

+GC owns all the instances and monitors whether they are still reachable.
+Unreachable instances disappear without additional actions from the user; in particular, no proper "destruction" is possible.